New, convenient service for eye medications

 At Insight Optometrists we already provide comprehensive vision care including the diagnosis and treatment of vision problems, the identification of eye diseases and conditions, and the prescription of glasses and contact lenses.

 For people with eye infections, major allergies affecting the eye, eye disease and glaucoma, prescription medicines are often required.
-Daniel is now able to provide these prescriptions and the Pharmaceutical Benefits Scheme subsidies generally apply to the medicines he prescribes.
+Insight Optometrists are now able to provide these prescriptions and the Pharmaceutical Benefits Scheme subsidies generally apply to the medicines we prescribe.

 What is therapeutic endorsement